named-data/mini-ndn/docs/install.rst

 mixed.
 You must completely remove PPA installs from the system if switching to source and vice-versa.

-For PPA installs, if you are using a custom nfd.conf file in an experiment, you should place it in /usr/local/etc/ndn/ rather than /etc/ndn/.
-This is to avoid a bug from the default configuration file for the PPA, which is incompatible with Mini-NDN.
+For PPA installs, if you are using a custom ``nfd.conf`` file in an experiment, you should place it in ``/usr/local/etc/ndn/`` rather than ``/etc/ndn/``.
+This is to avoid a bug with the default configuration file for the PPA, which is incompatible with Mini-NDN.

 Infoedit
 ________